arnavhasija/indeed_job_postings_proj/README.md

 # indeed_job_postings_proj
-Data Science job postings in three cities were scraped from Indeed and analyzed to compare job markets and determine highly valued skills.
+Data Science job postings in three cities (Toronto, New York City, and San Francisco) were scraped from Indeed and analyzed to compare job markets and determine highly valued skills.

 Below are the some of the questions I wanted to address in the analysis:
 - What are the top skills employers are currently looking for?